DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-active-directory-domain-name-services-setup-and-account-creation-cmd-commands.md

 <br>
 <br>

-3. Fill in the "Root domain name" text field.
-Since I will be hosting my domain on a static IP I can call it whatever I want.
-If you have your domain on the internet then you might have to change your domain name depending if it is already taken by someone else.
+3. Fill in the 'Root domain name' text field.
+Since I will be hosting my domain on a static IP, I can choose any name I like.
+If your domain is hosted on the internet, you may need to change the name if it is already taken by someone else.

 <br>
 <br>

    ![](/assets/blog/dns-server-setup-3.png)
 <br>
 <br>

-4. In the Domain Controller Options leave everything as it is, then create a password.
+4. Leave all settings as they are in the Domain Controller Options, then create a password.

 <br>
 <br>